svr-js/svrouter/README.md

 Returns: the SVRouter router (so that you can chain the methods for routes or pass-throughs)

-The function adds middleware to the SVRouter router.
-The middleware can be an another SVRouter router (the absolute request URLs need to be provided for the _router.route_ function in the SVRouter router).
+The function adds a pass-through (can be middleware) to the SVRouter router.
+The pass-through can be to an another SVRouter router (the absolute request URLs need to be provided for the _router.route_ function in the SVRouter router).

 The _callback_ parameter has these arguments of the SVR.JS mod callback:
  - _req_ - the SVR.JS request object